Buffalo vs. Bowling Green College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Buffalo and its opponents have gone over the current 52.5-point total in five of seven games this season.
+- Buffalo has combined with its opponents to put up more than 51.5 points in five of seven games this season.

-- Saturday's over/under is 0.6 points higher than the combined 51.9 PPG average of the two teams.
+- The combined points per game average of the two teams, 51.9, is 0.4 points more than Saturday's over/under.

-- These two squads surrender a combined 54.5 points per game, two more than this contest's over/under.
+- The 54.5 points per game these two squads have surrendered to opponents this season are three more than the 51.5 over/under in this contest.

+- The Bulls and their opponents have scored an average of 57.2 points per game in 2021, 5.7 more than Saturday's total.

 Buffalo Stats and Trends

-- Buffalo has two wins against the spread in eight games this season.
+- Thus far this year Buffalo has two wins against the spread.

-- The Bulls have yet to cover the spread this season when favored by 13 points or more.

-- Buffalo's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Buffalo's games this year have hit the over two times in seven opportunities (28.6%).

 - Buffalo is 1-2 against the spread and 3-1 overall this season when the team scores more than 28.9 points.

-- When Buffalo piles up more than 360.1 yards, the team is 2-2 against the spread and 3-2 overall.
+- When Buffalo totals more than 360.1 yards, the team is 2-2 against the spread and 3-2 overall.

-- The Bulls have eight giveaways this season, while the Falcons have 12 takeaways .
+- The Bulls have turned the ball over eight times this season, four fewer than the Falcons have forced (12).

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook .